hillaryychan/COMP3141/notes/07_Static-Assurances-with-Types.md

 if' = If
 ```

-This makes invalid expressions into type errors:
+This makes invalid expressions into type errors (which is what we want):

 ``` hs
 -- couldn't match Int and Bool